TN 245 (09-24)

 a.
 Improved disability pension payments

-• age 65 or older; or
+• Age 65 or older; or

-• totally and permanently disabled; or
+• Totally and permanently disabled; or

-• a patient in a nursing home receiving skilled care; or
+• A patient in a nursing home receiving skilled care; or

-• receiving Social Security Disability benefits; or
+• Receiving Social Security Disability Insurance benefits; or

-• receiving Supplemental Security Income (SSI).
+• Receiving Supplemental Security Income (SSI).

 Improved disability pension payments are a needs-based benefit.